ajakaja/ajakaja.github.io/_posts/2026-05-25-everything-is-logarithms.md

 \end{aligned}
 $$

-enumerate the $$\binom{3}{2} = 3$$ $$2$$-element combinations of $$3$$ elements.
-Here the $$\frac{1}{x^x y^y+x^y y^x}$$ corresponds to $$(x+y)!$$.
+which enumerates the $$\binom{3}{2} = 3$$ $$2$$-element combinations of $$3$$ elements; here the $$\frac{1}{x^x y^y+x^y y^x}$$ corresponds to the quotient by $$(x+y)!$$.
 Dividing through by the number of permutations implements the quotient $$x \sim y$$ that avoids double counting, and $$q$$ is a new variable that represents carrying out this quotient (I'm not sure if this is the best way to write this).
 Note that although all these variables will end up equaling $$1$$, by leaving them as independent variables they track meaningful information from step to step.

-I suspect that every arithmetic identity has some equivalent setified expression like this (this is the spirit of my ongoing quest to make sense of fractional permutations).
-I also notice that a lot of information is lost when you map these set expressions back onto arithmetic: for example you elide the distinctions between all possible quotients that lead to the same cardinality.
+I suspect that every arithmetic identity has some equivalent set-ified expression like this.
+I also notice that a lot of information is lost when you map these set expressions back onto arithmetic.
+For example, you elide the distinctions between all possible quotients that lead to the same cardinality.
 Probably there is a lot of interesting structure there.

 Anyway, for our purposes, I want to observe one thing about these.
 When thinking of functions as sets we usually picture them as 'relations': a function $$f: X \ra A$$ is modeled as the set